JBroks/GB-Accidents-Dashboard/README.md

 Test to check if charts are interactive was conducted as follows:

-i.
-Chart slice / bar / region was selected and all other charts results were checked to confirm that filter was applied;
+- Chart slice / bar / region was selected and all other charts results were checked to confirm that filter was applied;

-ii.
-Results were compared against the **MS Excel** pivot table results;
+- Results were compared against the **MS Excel** pivot table results;

-iii.
-In case where any errors occurred, it was investigated and fixed;
+- In case where any errors occurred, it was investigated and fixed;

 Peak time charts were validated against hourly profile charts to confirm that the peak hour and value (i.e. value from the line chart divided by number of 365 days in a year) is consistent with what is shown on the line chart.